qri-io/rfcs/text/0012-CLI-commands.md

 ### Examples

 ```
+  # spin up a Qri node
+  qri connect

-  to list qri peers:
+  # thenin a separate terminal, to list qri peers:
-  $ qri peers list
+  qri peers list

-  to ensure you get a cached version of the list:
+  # to ensure you get a cached version of the list:
-  $ qri peers list --cached
+  qri peers list --cached
 ```

 ### Options